genomicsclass/leanpub/manuscript/robust_summaries.md

 ## The Median

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course1/robust_summaries.Rmd](https://github.com/genomicsclass/labs/tree/master/course1/robust_summaries.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/robust_summaries.Rmd).

 The median, defined as the point having half the data larger and half the data smaller, is a summary statistic that is _robust_ to outliers.
 Note how much closer the median is to 0, the center of our actual distribution: